kalessil/production-dependencies-guard/README.md

 Prevents development packages from being added into `require` and getting into production environment.
 In practical field prevents e.g. debug tool-bars deployment into production environments (and similar cases).

-Additionally, you can configure the guard to check missing license, abandoned package and enable deeper lock-file and descriptions analysis.
+Additionally, you can configure the guard to decline packages with missing license, abandoned or mentioning `debug` in description and analyze packages on basis of composer.lock (more precise analysis).

 # Installation